KosshiKosshi

 Once items are on screen, you can move them around.
 "These two are really the same point."
 "This order makes more sense."
 Relationships that were vague in your head become visible as an arrangement on screen.

 You don't need to get the structure right the first time.
 Write things down, move them around, and if it doesn't feel right, move them again.
-Outliners make per-line operations easy, so rearranging takes very little effort.
+In an outliner, moving rows and changing indentation take few steps, so the cost of trying again stays low.

 In 1962, Douglas Engelbart argued that the tools you use for intellectual work affect the quality of that work3.
 In a note app, reorganizing means cutting text, pasting it elsewhere, and fixing indentation by hand.
 That friction discourages you from changing the structure.
 In an outliner, restructuring is easy, so you can try different arrangements.